sarot60/book-app/README.md

 > **NOTE**
 >
-> This application uses a single database instance for all microservices.
+> This microservice application uses a single database instance for all microservices.
+>
+> Because my device will :boom::bomb::boom:

 </br>